© Renaissance Montreal Downtown

 Terrasse Nelligan – This Old Montréal top floor terrasse is such a stunner that you need to get here early to enjoy the spoils.

-Terrasse Place d’Armes – A go-to for the glitterati, this wrap-around terrasse boasts a fold-down roof and gorgeous views of the old city.
+Terrasse Place d’Armes – Channel the glitterati on this wrap-around terrasse that boasts a fold-down roof and gorgeous views of the old city.

 Perché - East meets West at William Gray, where vistas of soaring church spires and a cool Californian vibe come together for a sense-stimulating study in contrasts.

-Renoir - Sofitel’s elegant restaurant terrasse gives guests plenty of room to relax, in the sun or under its bright parasols.
+Renoir - Sofitel’s elegant restaurant patio gives guests plenty of room to relax, in the sun or under its bright parasols.

 Curb appeal, downtown